 However, the chance of your furry dog getting old and remaining more or less agile until the end depends on its DNA, the conditions in which you let it live, how you care for it, and its diet.

 As with any other dog, Shar-Pei’s diet must be balanced and of quality.
-It is vital to ensure that it receives the right amount of protein, the most crucial energy source for dogs and should never be missing from their bowl.
+It is vital to ensure that it receives the right amount of protein, the most crucial energy source for dogs, which should never be missing from its bowl.

 On the other hand, too much protein can lead to kidney and joint problems because Shar-Pei cannot eliminate excess protein.
 This is why our advice is to choose high-quality, easily digestible meat and fish as a source of protein for your furry friend, to be supplemented with plenty of vegetables.